Umbrella Company in Israel

 Step 4: Obtain Extension of Short Term Visa

 Within 30 days of arriving in Israel, the applicant obtains an extension of their short-term B/1 Visa at the Ministry of Interior.
 The extended B/1 Visa is valid for up to 1 year and allows for multiple entries.

 If the applicant leaves Israel before the extended visa is provided, this will automatically cancel their short-term visa.
 It will need to be reprocessed at the consulate if the applicant seeks to return to Israel.

 A business visa cannot be converted into a work visa.

-How Can Umbrella Companies Help You Get a 457 visa?
+How Can Umbrella Companies Help You Get a B1 Work Visa in Israel?